Upgrade best practices

 To help you plan and budget for upgrades, you should monitor our Release schedule.
 Plan upgrade tasks within your team’s backlog ahead of time.
 Aim to complete this work with GA.

 Use the pre-release version to learn about each new release.
 Pre-release is General Availability code that is available to Adobe Commerce merchants and all partners two weeks before General Availability.
 If you have multiple stores, use the pre-release on your base store and verify that your custom modules and themes are compatible with it.

 Review the Upgrade plan checklist for Adobe Commerce to help you plan for your upgrade.

 Plan for upgrades at the beginning of the year.
 You will need to book a budget and resources to complete each upgrade.
-Use the upgrade cost estimation described above as a guide.
 Remember, the upgrade effort might vary significantly from project to project.
 Use your experiences and knowledge to make a plan as accurate as possible.

 If your upgrades are taking more effort than what we describe here, we recommend you audit your project and make adjustments to your environment to reduce the long-term maintenance.

 Upgrades should be done on regular basis, and under a predefined budget.
 We recommend scheduling pre-approved upgrades at the beginning of the year to ensure upgrades are planned and completed on time.